 - Chronic fatigue

-- Difficulty concentrating
+- Difficulty concentrating, brain fog

-- Irritable Bowel Syndrome (IBS)
+- Irritable Bowel Syndrome (IBS) and symptoms

 - Memory loss

-- Nutritional/Vitamin deficiencies
+- Nutritional/vitamin deficiencies

-Conditions That Have Been Linked to Gut Dysbiosis
+Conditions That Have Been Linked To Gut Dysbiosis

-It may surprise you to see how many of these are non-gut related!
-These include:
+It may surprise you to see how many of these are non-gut-related!

 - Irritable Bowel Syndrome